The Future of Wearable Technology in Healthcare

 Examples: Oura Ring, Omron HeartGuide, Zio Patch

-Rings and cuffs offer clinical-grade heart and sleep insights with minimal bulk.
+Rings and cuffs provide clinical-grade insights into heart and sleep health with minimal bulk.
 The Oura Ring, for example, tracks HRV, sleep stages, temperature trends, and readiness scores, while Omron’s hybrid ECG monitor and blood pressure cuff deliver cardiology-focused insights directly to patients and clinicians.

 Related read: The Rise of Wearable Technology in Healthcare: What Startups and Providers Should Know Before Building